 Apple’s Intel Macs include a feature called “Boot Camp” that lets you install Windows directly on your Mac.
 To switch between Windows and macOS, you have to reboot.
 Windows runs on the Mac just as it would on a PC.
 After all, both Intel Macs and PCs have the same hardware architecture.

-However, Boot Camp is not supported on M1 Macs with Apple Silicon.
+However, Boot Camp is not supported on M1 and M2 Macs with Apple Silicon.
 Boot Camp only works on Intel-based Macs.
-You can’t use Boot Camp to install Windows on an M1 MacBook or Mac Mini.
+You can’t use Boot Camp to install Windows on an M1 or M2 MacBook or desktop Mac.

-Even if Apple did support Boot Camp on M1 Macs, you could only install the ARM version of Windows 10.
-As of November 2020, this version of Windows isn’t really ready for prime time.
-It has an emulation layer so it can run Windows software written for Intel chips, but it’s much slower and buggier than the Mac’s translation layer.
-Also, it can’t yet run 64-bit Intel Windows applications—only 32-bit programs.
-Microsoft is working on it.
+Even if Apple did support Boot Camp on M1 or M2 Macs, you could only install the ARM version of Windows 10 or Windows 11.
+This isn’t the ideal version of Windows: It has an emulation layer so it can run Windows software written for Intel chips, but it’s much slower and buggier than the Mac’s translation layer.

-Can You Run Windows Virtual Machines on M1 Macs?
+Can You Run Windows Virtual Machines on M1 or M2 Macs?

-The existing versions of Parallels Desktop and VMware Fusion don’t run properly on MacBooks with Apple Silicon.
-These applications depend on hardware virtualization features on current Intel Macs.
-Both Parallels and VMware promise that future versions will.
-VMware isn’t ready to commit to a timeline on supporting these new Macs yet.
-These tools must be modified to support Apple’s new chips.
+Older versions of Parallels Desktop and VMware Fusion don’t run properly on MacBooks with Apple Silicon.
+These applications depended on hardware virtualization features on current Intel Macs.

-However, architecture will once again be a problem.
 At WWDC 2020, Apple showed Parallels flawlessly running a virtual machine—a Linux virtual machine.
 That was likely an ARM version of Linux.
+Parallels can’t run older Intel-based versions of Windows or other operating systems on Apple Silicon.
+Thankfully, the ARM-based version of Windows 11 has its own emulation layer to run Intel-based Windows software.

 Does CodeWeavers CrossOver Work?